fr-iit/DP-Impact/README.md

-# The Price of Privacy: A Comprehensive Study on Differential Privacy’s Impacts on Recommendation Performance, Fairness, and Stability
+# The Price of Privacy: A Comprehensive Study on the Impacts of Pure Differential Privacy over Recommendation Performance, Fairness and Stability

 ## Abstract